How to Make PERFECT Instant Pot Hard Boiled Eggs

 Instant Pot Hard Boiled Eggs Recipe and Video:

-- Eggs, as many as you can fit on the rack that came with your pressure cooker
+- Eggs, as many as you can fit in single layer on rack that came with your pressure cooker

 - 1 cup cold water

 - Place the rack that came with your instant pot in the bottom of the pot.
 Pour in your cold water.
 Add your eggs (it's okay if they're touching).